duty-bound/ramda/Ramda.md

 ```

 #### invoker
 Invokes a function by calling it by passing its name as a second parameter.
 The first parameter is the number of arguments the returned function should take before the target object.
+Thus the returned function accepts `arity + 1` arguments.
 In the below example, `slice` is being used to extract a sub-string from a starting position till an ending position (excluded).
 ```
 const sliceFrom = R.invoker(2, 'slice')